rblades/dhworkbook_master/docs/module-1/Open-Access-Research.md

 + what that implies for how we do research,
 + and how we can use this process to maintain our scholarly voice online.

 Really, it's also a kind of ['knowledge mobilization'](http://www.sshrc-crsh.gc.ca/society-societe/community-communite/index-eng.aspx#2).
-In this module you will find exercises related to setting up your github account, how to commit, fork, push and pull files to your own repository and to others'.
+In this module you will find exercises related to setting up your GitHub account, how to commit, fork, push and pull files to your own repository and to others'.
 Really, it's about [sustainable authorship](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) and [preserving your research data](http://programminghistorian.org/lessons/preserving-your-research-data).

 ### By the end of this module you will know
-+ how to work with github to foster collaboration
++ how to work with GitHub to foster collaboration
 + how to set up, fork, and make changes to files and repositories
 + the rationale for historians to make their work public